The fruit picking industry uses bow ladders so that workers can reach and pick fruit from tree canopies.

 - move the ladder to access fruit around the tree so that you do not have to over-reach

 - maintain three points of contact while on the ladder.

 The following photographs show how to best position bow ladders to maximise safety and minimise the risk of falls.

-Image 3: An incorrect method of picking fruit.
-While the ladder is correctly positioned against the tree, the worker is over-reaching to the adjacent tree.
+In image 3, while the ladder is correctly positioned against the tree, the worker is over-reaching to the adjacent tree.
 The correct method is to move the ladder, negating the need to over-reach.
 Workers should not stand on or above the red rung indicated on the ladder, generally the third rung from the top.

 The NSW Department of Primary Industries has produced a video showing the correct use of bow ladders for the fruit picking industry.